xm83/MusicObjectDetector-TF/MusicObjectDetector/README.md

 ```

 ### Windows

+Run `DownloadAndBuildProtocolBuffers.ps1` to automate this step or execute the steps described in the next section.

+#### Manual building

 First, make sure you have [protocol buffers](https://developers.google.com/protocol-buffers/docs/downloads) installed, by heading over to [the download page](https://github.com/google/protobuf/releases/download/v3.4.0/) and download the version 3.4.0 (note that [3.5.0 does not work](https://github.com/google/protobuf/issues/3957)).
 Extract and copy the protoc.exe to a place, where you can run it from later on.

 ```commandline